Calvineries/Lego-Games-Character-List/movie-1.md

 VITRUVIOUS_OLD|❌

 ---

 <a id="nusedtxt"></a>
-## Used Characters with a .TXT file
+## Used characters with a .TXT file
 |Character Name|Is in Collection?
 |-|-|
 ABELINCOLN|✅